Mother Mother: 2012–2018: The Sticks, Very Good Bad Thing, and No Culture

-2018–present: Dance and Cry and Inside
+2018–2022: Dance and Cry and Inside

 On November 2, 2018, the band released their seventh studio album Dance and Cry.
 The first single from the album, "Get Up", was released on September 14, 2018.
-The band supported the album with the Dance and Cry tour, playing 26 shows across North America, starting on February 7, 2019 in Vancouver and ending March 16, 2019 in Buffalo, New York.
+The band supported the album with the Dance and Cry tour, playing 26 shows across North America, starting on February 7, 2019, in Vancouver and ending March 16, 2019, in Buffalo, New York.
 The tour included a sold out show at New York's Gramercy Theatre.

-Recently, songs from their 2008 album, O My Heart, went viral on the video-sharing platform TikTok starting in late 2020, causing their music to reach new streaming highs.
-The songs, in particular "Hayloft", "Arms Tonite", and "Wrecking Ball", became popular, with videos including cosplay and gothic fashion.
+Starting in late 2020, songs from their 2008 album, O My Heart, went viral on the video-sharing platform TikTok, causing their music to reach new streaming highs.
+The songs, in particular "Hayloft", "Arms Tonite", "Wrecking Ball" and "Burning Pile", became popular, with videos including cosplay and gothic fashion.
 Although no particular event caused the surge, the band's music did resonate with non-binary communities, as users played Mother Mother songs while discussing gender-related topics.
 Lead vocalist, Ryan Guldemond, described the surge as a "high honor and huge compliment whenever it's suggested that our music might serve as an adequate soundtrack to a courageous journey of self-discovery that often rubs against societal norms".
 Guldemond further reiterated that their early music "really struggled to fit neatly into the industry standards of either a rock or pop format [...]
 I sang straight from my throat and had a much more androgynous tone.
 It was very rich with unisexual harmonies, as well as eccentric, quirky, daring lyrics.
 Perhaps it's just the right time for people to understand that music".

 Although the band had not planned on making new music, in October 2020, they stated to Rolling Stone that they were completing their eighth album at The Warehouse Studio in Vancouver.
-Dubbed a "pandemic album", it will contain the "energy from the earlier catalog".
+Dubbed a "pandemic album", it would contain the "energy from the earlier catalog".
 On March 9, 2021, Mother Mother released the singles "I Got Love" and "Stay Behind".
 On April 8, 2021, Mother Mother announced their eighth studio album Inside, due for release on June 25 on Warner Brothers Music.
 The band also released a video for "I Got Love" made up of clips sent in by fans.
 They released their following single from Inside, "Sick of the Silence", on June 10, 2021.
-Alongside the release of Inside, the band announced the Canadian leg of the Inside tour, which began on December 2, 2021 in Vancouver and ended on May 20, 2022 in Ottawa.
+Alongside the release of Inside, the band announced the Canadian leg of the Inside tour, which began on December 2, 2021, in Vancouver and ended on May 20, 2022, in Ottawa.

+The band released the deluxe version of Inside on January 28, 2022.
+It included the single, "Life," a sequel to their most popular song "Hayloft," a piano demo for the song "Like A Child" from the main album, and four other new songs.

 In November 2022, Mother Mother released a single titled "Cry Christmas", along with a cover of "Have Yourself a Merry Little Christmas".
 The single was described by the band on Twitter as "a holiday song for the holiday-disenfranchised".